HabibovUlugbek/Nodejs-reimplimentation/README.md

 # Node.js Modules Reimplementation

 This repository aims to provide reimplementation of popular Node.js modules, showcasing how they can be used with real examples.
-In this repo, we will cover the reimplementation of two modules: `event` and `fs`.
+In this repo, we will cover the reimplementation of modules: `event` and `fs` and also you can see usage of buffer.

 ## Event Module Reimplementation